 Saving your Airbnb receipts is also your first step towards lowering your taxable income.

 A reduced tax liability can have a significant impact on your Airbnb business's profitability.
-It is necessary to provide proof to the IRS in order to validate your deductions in order to save on your taxes.
+It is necessary to provide proof to the IRS to validate your deductions in order to save on your taxes.

 You may end up with a much smaller Airbnb profit than you anticipated if you fail to do this.